This post may contain affiliate links. Please read our disclosure policy.

 Tips

 The big decision – do you want a no-bake graham cracker crust or a baked graham cracker crust.
-Both are delicious and each has its time and place.
+Both are delicious, and each has its own time and place.

-A baked graham cracker crust takes the crust and bakes it up into a deeper golden color and allows the sugar to intensify in flavor while it heats up in the oven.
+A baked graham cracker crust takes the crust and bakes it up into a deeper golden color, allowing the sugar to intensify in flavor while it heats up in the oven.
 It will be a little firmer and crunchy in flavor!

 Don’t want to turn that oven on in the heat of the summer or just want the convenience of a no-bake crust in this recipe?
 You still have an amazing-tasting pie crust that is crisp and crumbly with that buttery sweet taste!